Didius Julianus: Death

 Julianus was killed in the palace by a soldier on 2 June 193 AD, after a mere 66 days of ruling.
-According to the contemporary Roman historian Cassius Dio, Julianus' last words were: “But what evil have I done?
-Whom have I killed?”
+According to the contemporary Roman historian Cassius Dio, Julianus' last words were: "But what evil have I done?
+Whom have I killed?"
 His body was given to his wife and daughter, who buried it in his great-grandfather's tomb by the fifth milestone on the Via Labicana.
 The Senate passed a damnatio memoriae motion to condemn Julianus and his legacy.
 Severus dismissed the Praetorian Guard and executed the soldiers who had killed Pertinax, the previous emperor.

 Legacy

 Julianus repelled invasions by the Chatti and the Chauci, both of which helped protect Rome's border provinces.
-In the long run, the two tribes he repelled were but the harbingers of far larger Germanic migrations that would only truly finish in the sixth century AD.From arguably the reign of M. Aurelius, Rome would be constantly subject to incursions from the descendants of these tribes, see Crisis of the Third Century and Migration Period.
+In the long run, the two tribes he repelled were but the harbingers of far larger Germanic migrations that would only truly finish in the sixth century AD.
+From arguably the reign of M. Aurelius, Rome would be constantly subject to incursions from the descendants of these tribes (see Crisis of the Third Century and Migration Period).
 As emperor, Didius Julianus was unable to pass any major policy reforms in his short reign other than currency devaluation.
 While the currency devaluation was comparatively minor, he restarted the trend of devaluing the Roman currency which had abated under Pertinax's reign.
 The trend he started, which would continue under the Severan dynasty on a far larger scale, destroyed confidence in Rome's currency, led to rampant hyperinflation, and caused widespread economic upheaval.
 Moreover, his blatant purchase of the throne shattered any illusions of normalcy in the Roman Empire.

 Popular culture

 In the movie The Fall of The Roman Empire, Julianus is played by Eric Porter and depicted as a scheming henchman of Commodus.
 At the end of the movie, Julianus and Pescennius Niger, played by Douglas Wilmer, another crony of Commodus, compete against each other in the auction for the throne of Rome.

+Julianus' accession and short reign are alluded to in the novel The Business by Scottish writer Iain Banks.